 Nineteenth century Dutch artist Vincent van Gogh had a unique perspective on the world, which he presented through breathtaking Post-Impressionistic paintings.
-But before he caught the world's imagination, before he created The Starry Night, this mercurial man dedicated himself to the surreal and beautiful wonder of Sunflowers.
+But before he caught the world’s imagination, and even before he created The Starry Night, this mercurial man dedicated himself to the surreal and beautiful wonder of Sunflowers.

+Sunflowers is comprised of two series of paintings.
 The first set of four is known as The Paris Sunflowers.
 These were created when the artist lived with his brother Theo in the City of Light, ahead of moving to Arles in the south of France in 1888.
 That August, van Gogh began the Arles Sunflowers while renting four rooms in a yellow house.

 The Arles Sunflowers are posed in vases, poking skyward; the Paris series presents the flowers lying on the ground.